C4ptainCrunch/thesis/source/index.rst

   </label>

 However, even when activating this toggle, some sections of Python code will still be shown as the sections containing them would have little meaning without them.
-Sections containing code are prefixed by :code:`[In]:` and the output of the code is showed immediately under it, prefixed by :code:`[Out]:`.
+Sections containing code are prefixed by :code:`[In]:` and the output of the code is shown immediately under it, prefixed by :code:`[Out]:`.
 An example is shown below.